sfcoding-school/Conad-Simulator/README.md

 #ConadSimulator
-##A Discrete-Event Simulator of a CONAD supermarket
+##A discrete-event simulator of a CONAD supermarket

 ###Overview
 This is made for a university project.
 Our aim is to create a discrete-event simulator to model a CONAD supermarket and analyse some variables of interest (like the mean waiting time).
 Below there is the full text of the assigment (in italian).